amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 ###### Summary

-The collectivising/conjugating suffixes `aṁ`/`uṁ` do not apply in the genitive case; in the accusative case they apply before the accusative suffix;
+The aggregating suffixes `aṁ`/`uṁ` do not apply in the genitive case; in the accusative case they apply before the accusative suffix;
 in the other cases they apply after the case suffixes.

 In Modern Kannada (perhaps in Middle Kannada too), `uṁ` has turned into `ū`.